LanceP51/bangazonapi-team-horrohawk/README.md

 Welcome, new Bangazonians!

-Your job is to build out a .NET Web API that makes each resource in the Bangazon ERD available to application developers throughout the entire company.
+We have built out a .NET Web API that makes each resource in the Bangazon ERD available to application developers throughout the entire company.

 1. Products
 1. Product types